This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Of course all those sides that go with bacon and eggs are generally full of carbs like home fries or my favorite creamy grits.
 But, grits don’t make the cut.

 Because traditional grits come from boiled cornmeal, a grain.
 And like most grains, cornmeal packs loads of carbs.
 This recipe for Easy Cheese Cauliflower Grits is my keto-friendly remake to cheese grits.

 Instead of using cornmeal, I substitute cauliflower rice for the grits, making this low-carb and keto-friendly.

 How many carbs are in cauliflower?

 One cup of cauliflower is much lower in carbs than one cup of grits.
-According to Fat Secret, 1 cup of cauliflower rice has only 47 calories and 4.82 grams of carbs.
-That’s not enough to knock you out of ketosis!
+According to Fat Secret, a cup of cauliflower rice has about 5 grams of carbs.

-Because cauliflower is so much lower in carbs than most grains, cauliflower is very popular in the low carb and keto circles.
-In fact, I was able to write an entire post of low carb cauliflower recipes that incorporate this veggies into breakfast, lunch, dinner, and side dishes!
+Because cauliflower is so much lower in carbs than most grains, cauliflower is very popular in the low carb and keto community.
+In fact, I wrote an entire post of low carb cauliflower recipes that incorporate this veggie into breakfast, lunch, and dinner!

 How do you use cauliflower to make grits?

 The basis of this cheesy cauliflower grits recipe is cauliflower rice.
 Cauliflower rice mimics the grains in grits and provides the base for the grits.

 You can either buy pre-made cauliflower rice like I do in the fresh or frozen vegetable section of the grocery store.